wp-plugins/mycurator/README.txt

 * Works with any RSS source of articles including Google alerts, blogs, news feeds and Twitter searches (follows embedded links).
 * Source It Bookmarklet to easily capture RSS feeds.
 * Selective Auto-Post capability uses AI process to deliver highly targeted, quality articles to your community.

-MyCurator is powerful corporate level content curation software brought to you as a plugin.
-It uses a cloud process to perform intensive AI processing and article classification.
-This allows MyCurator to maintain a low processing overhead on your site.

 MyCurator allows you to curate content for a Topic (equivalent to WordPress Categories) for free, but you will have to obtain an API Key to access the cloud services.
 For those who need to curate a lot of different topics or for multiple sites, low priced monthly plans are